chainsawriot/hkosc_Rworkshop2014/README.md

 1. how to work with the most important R data structures: vector and data frame
 2. how to get data into R from common sources such as csv files
-3. master the of SAC (split-apply-combine) strategy to work with data
+3. master the SAC (split-apply-combine) strategy to work with data
 4. basic of data viz

 ## This course will not teach you